airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 In Airbyte, the contract for input files is that they will be available in the current working directory if they are not provided as an absolute path.
 This method helps us achieve that.

-and the following blocks in the argument parser in the run method:
+We also need to extend the arguments parser by adding the following two blocks to the `run` method:

 ```python
     # Accept the check command